Each year an estimated 48 million Americans

 As active players in the international marketplace, developing countries must bolster their regulatory systems to help safeguard the world’s food supply.
 To this end, international and intergovernmental organizations can work with these countries to help them attend international meetings, including those standardizing best practices in food safety.

 Other ways to protect the food supply include working more closely with countries with stringent regulations in place, sharing inspection reports, and cooperating with the World Health Organization (WHO) and other international agencies as they strengthen surveillance systems.

 Consumers can reduce the risk of foodborne illness by adhering to the following safe food handling and preparation practices:

-Cook meat, poultry, and eggs thoroughly.
-Use a thermometer to measure the internal temperature of meat, to be sure that it is cooked sufficiently to kill bacteria.
+Cook: Thoroughly cook meat, poultry, and eggs.
+Use a thermometer to measure the internal temperature of meat to be sure that it is cooked sufficiently to kill bacteria.
 Ground beef, for example, should be cooked to an internal temperature of 160oF.
 Eggs should be cooked until the yolk is firm.

 Chill: Bacteria can grow quickly at room temperature, so refrigerate leftover foods if they are not going to be eaten within 4 hours.
 A large volume of food will cool more quickly if divided into several shallow containers for refrigeration.

-Report suspected foodborne illness to your local health department.
+Report: If you suspect any foodborne illness report it to your local health department.